kernkonzept/nvme-driver/doc/usage.md

 * `svr`

-  Server Capability of application.
-Endpoint for IPC calls

-  Mandatory capability.
+  Server capability providing clients access to a factory interface for creating dynamic clients.

 <hr>